Thomas Swarbrick

-Thomas Swarbrick (c.
+Thomas Swarbrick (sometimes Schwarbrook; c.
 1675 – c.
-1753) (sometime Schwarbrook) was an organ builder active in England in the eighteenth century.
+1753) was an organ builder active in England in the eighteenth century.

 History

-He learned his trade as an apprentice to the famous builder Renatus Harris.
-He appears to be working on his own by 1706 when he rebuilt an organ in St Alphege’s Church, Greenwich.
+He learned his trade as an apprentice of the famous builder Renatus Harris.
+He appeared to be working on his own by 1706, when he rebuilt an organ in St Alphege’s Church, Greenwich.

 His most famous organ is that in St Michael’s Church, Coventry of 1733.

 His nephew, Henry Swarbrick, was organist of Hereford Cathedral from 1720 to 1754.